markwomack/MotorAndEncoderManager/projects/microbit/README.md

 have almost everything you need for this project.
 You are free to buy these parts from someplace else.
 Some are specific to Sparkfun (like the motor driver), so if you substitute for something else you'll probably need to do some extra work (but that is always part of the fun!).
+[Prices are as of Feb 17 2023]

 - [micro:bit kit](https://www.sparkfun.com/products/17288) - In case you don't already
   have a micro:bit, this kit will get you started. ($18.50)